tolliam/tolliam.github.io/sentences.md

 `I go running every day.`

 ### Compound sentences
-Join two simple sentences with a co-ordindating conjunction
+These join two simple sentences with a co-ordindating conjunction

 `I like cheese, but my sister does not.`

 ### Complex sentences
-Contain a subordinate clause or a subordinate or relative clause.
+These contain a subordinate or relative clause.

+#### Sub-ordinate cluase

 `Unless I do enough exercise, I feel grumpy and miserable.`